GET HARD RESULTS. Start here

 The good news is that you may not need to do any tests at all.
 Here’s what to keep in mind:

 • ED testing isn’t always necessary.
-Problems like heart disease, mental health issues, kidney disease and even injuries to the penis in the form of Peyronie’s disease can cause ED.
+Problems like heart disease, mental health issues, kidney disease, and even injuries to the penis in the form of Peyronie’s disease can cause ED.
 But these conditions must be diagnosed by a healthcare professional.

 • Not all ED tests are very reliable (we’re looking at you, NPT).

-• With medication, psychotherapy, lifestyle changes or a combination of different erectile dysfunction treatments, you should be able to recover your game.
+• With medication, psychotherapy, lifestyle changes, or a combination of different erectile dysfunction treatments, you should be able to recover your game.

-• If you have an underlying medical condition that may contribute to erectile dysfunction, such as hypertension (high blood pressure), your healthcare provider might recommend treating it first.
+• If you have an underlying medical condition that can contribute to erectile dysfunction, such as hypertension (high blood pressure), your healthcare provider might recommend treating it first.
 That’s why it’s important to discuss your medical history and any current health conditions with your provider.

-10 Sources
+11 Sources

-5. Betjes, E. (2014b, July 1).
-What is the Nocturnal Penile Tumescence (NPT) test?.
-ISSM. https://www.issm.info/sexual-health-qa/what-is-the-nocturnal-penile-tumescence-npt-test/.
+1. Betjes, E. (2014b, July 1).
+What is the Nocturnal Penile Tumescence (NPT) test? https://www.issm.info/sexual-health-qa/what-is-the-nocturnal-penile-tumescence-npt-test/

-10. Miller TA.
-Diagnostic Evaluation of Erectile Dysfunction.
-Am Fam Physician.
-(2000). https://www.aafp.org/pubs/afp/issues/2000/0101/p95.html
+3. Miller TA.
+(2000).
+Diagnostic Evaluation of Erectile Dysfunction. https://www.aafp.org/pubs/afp/issues/2000/0101/p95.html

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.